colonelxy/Trustless-Elections-Dapp/README.md

 Because ``S3`` is super cheap, we choose ``S3`` as a data lake.
 You can use ``DynamoDB``, ``Redshift``…. if you like.

-To mitigate the challenge of reading hand written numbers, the sending station should print the data the way cheques are printed with payee details.
+To mitigate the challenge of reading hand written numbers, the sending station should print the data the way cheques are printed with payee details ( for example those who receive dividen cheques from StanChart like me).
 This makes it easy for human and the ``OCR`` (Optical character recognition) to get the correct details.

 Analysis is done to give verifiable provisional results that anyone can access via a public link or API that updates the IEBC public site.